LGBTQ culture in London: 20th century

 The UK branch of the Gay Liberation Front (GLF) held its first meeting in a basement room in the London School of Economics in 1970.
 The group later organised the first official UK pride protest in 1972, which has since become an annual event and one of the world's largest of its kind.
 Although the GLF disbanded a mere 4 years later, it nevertheless spawned off several notable LGBTQ organisations such as Gay News (founded 1972), Gay's the Word (1979, via the Icebreakers group) and London Lesbian and Gay Switchboard (1974, now Switchboard).

+Wider British cultural movements have influenced LGBTQ culture: for example, the emergence of glam rock in the UK in the early 1970s, via Marc Bolan and David Bowie, saw a generation of teenagers begin playing with the idea of androgyny, and the West End musical The Rocky Horror Show, which debuted in London in 1973, is also widely said to have been an influence on countercultural and sexual liberation movements.
+The Blitz Kids (which included Boy George) frequented the Tuesday club-night at Blitz in Covent Garden, helping launch the New Romantic subcultural movement in the late 1970s.
+Today, the annual London Pride Parade and the London Lesbian and Gay Film Festival are held in the city.

 Switchboard, one of the oldest UK-wide LGBTQ+ telephone helplines in the UK, was founded in 1974 in Housmans bookshop's basement near King's Cross.

-Mark W. Turner, the author of "Gay London," stated that when Derek Jarman moved to Charing Cross in 1979, it began the process of Soho becoming the centre of the London LGBT community and that by the early 1990s this was "firmly established".
+Mark W. Turner, the author of "Gay London," stated that when Derek Jarman moved to Charing Cross in 1979, it began the process of Soho becoming the centre of the London LGBTQ community and that by the early 1990s this was "firmly established".

 On May 24, 1989, exactly one year after the Thatcherite anti-homosexuality Section 28 legislation became law, the London-founded charity Stonewall formally announced its formation.
 The charity had started its life in Ian McKellen's home in Limehouse.
 Today, it is Europe's largest LGBTQ rights organisation.

 The Admiral Duncan pub in Soho was bombed on 30 April 1999.
-Newspaper articles stated the belief that the bombing was intended to attack the LGBT community; no persons who died in the incident were members of the local LGBT community.
+Newspaper articles stated the belief that the bombing was intended to attack the LGBTQ community; no persons who died in the incident were members of the local LGBTQ community.